 Unluckily, there’s a universal recommendation in this case.
 Shallow water is usually more secure for kids and people who don’t swim well.
 Greater depth is excellent for diving and jumping, irrespective of age.
 That said, the best recommendation is to bear in mind who will spend the most time in the swimming pool.

-Now you probably realize why it is so difficult to choose the pool depth.
+Now you probably realize why it is so difficult to choose the ideal pool depth.
 Regrettably, there’s no ideal solution in the majority of cases.
 However, with careful attention, as well as the expert advice of your pool contractor – you can create the perfect solution that will fit all your requirements.